AlirezaRoshanzamir/continuous-delivery-course/17-managing-continuous-delivery/presentation.md

 Some regulatory regimes make such cross-functional teams difficult to establish.
 If you are in a more siloed organization, the processes and techniques described throughout this book—in particular, implementing a deployment pipeline—help to prevent these silos from making the delivery process inefficient.
 However, the most important solution is communication between silos from the beginning of a project:
 - Everybody involved in the delivery of a project, including somebody from each of the silos, should meet at the beginning of every project.
 We'll call this group of people the release working group, because their job is to keep the release process working.
 Their task should be to put together a release strategy for the project.
 - The release working group should meet regularly throughout the project.
 They should run a retrospective on the project since the last time they met, plan how to improve things, and execute the plan.
 Use the Deming cycle: plan, do, check, act.
 - Even if it has no users yet, the software should be released as often as pos- sible—this means at least every iteration—to a production-like environment.
 Some teams practice continuous deployment, which means releasing every change that passes all the stages in your pipeline.
-This is an application of the principle: “If it hurts, do it more frequently.”
+This is an application of the principle: "If it hurts, do it more frequently."
 We can't stress enough how important this practice is.
 - Project status and dashboard, should be available to everyone involved in the build, deploy, test, and release process, preferably on big monitors that everybody can see.

 ------